 Pill imprint 2683 V has been identified as Diazepam 5 mg.

-Diazepam is used in the treatment of anxiety; muscle spasm; light sedation; alcohol withdrawal; night terrors (and more), and belongs to the drug classes benzodiazepine anticonvulsants, benzodiazepines.
+Diazepam is used in the treatment of anxiety; muscle spasm; alcohol withdrawal; light sedation; light anesthesia (and more), and belongs to the drug classes benzodiazepine anticonvulsants, benzodiazepines.
 There is positive evidence of human fetal risk during pregnancy.
 Diazepam 5 mg is classified as a Schedule 4 controlled substance under the Controlled Substance Act (CSA).

 - 2683 V